Alex Anzalone: New Orleans Saints

-The New Orleans Saints selected Anzalone in the third round (76th overall) of the 2017 NFL Draft.
+The New Orleans Saints selected Anzalone in the third round (76th overall) of the 2017 NFL draft.
 He was the tenth linebacker selected in 2017.

-On June 2, 2017, the New Orleans Saints signed Anzalone to a four-year, $3.46 million contract that included a signing bonus of $864,592.
+On June 2, 2017, the Saints signed Anzalone to a four-year, $3.46 million contract that included a signing bonus of $864,592.

 Anzalone earned a starting outside linebacker job for the Saints as a rookie, starting all four games in which he played.
 In Week 4 against the Dolphins, he suffered a shoulder injury and was placed on injured reserve on October 4, 2017.